Ph.D. in SLAT

 3 – Individually tailored course of study: Our program offers students the opportunity to tailor a course of study that meets their current and future needs.
 As they progress in the program, they increasingly have greater agency in course selection and research projects.

 The SLAT Program is central to the University mission in providing graduate education that meets designated criteria for excellence and demonstrates promise for national and international distinction; in having faculty with an outstanding record of publications and research grants, and established collaborative networks with local, regional, national, and international scholars in the field; in providing services of particular relevance to regional multilingual settings; and in stimulating and coordinating interdisciplinary activities which are contributing to new knowledge and innovative developments in practical application.

 Course Unit Requirements

-In total, degree candidates complete 27 units of core courses and select an 18-unit specialization from among the four specialization options.
+In total, degree candidates complete 24 units of core courses and select an 12-unit specialization from among the following four areas: Instructional Dimensions of L2 Learning, Sociocultural Dimensions of L2 Learning, Cognitive Dimensions of L2 Learning, or Linguistics Dimensions of L2 Learning.
 In addition, candidates choose a minor field (consisting of 12 or more units depending on field) and must complete a minimum of 18 dissertation units.